Eternity-Myth/Database-CourseHomework/README.md

   Codes are based on MySQL 5.7.22

-# Assignment for SQL 1（This assignment contains 21 s）
+# Assignment for SQL 1（This assignment contains 21 questions）

 ## Description